ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 to its coefficient then distribute shots according to the weight of each Pauli term.

-In some cases, if some terms have very little weight, they might be dropped entirely without affecting much the final result.
+In some cases, if some terms have very little weights, they might be dropped entirely without affecting much the final result.

 ## Practical considerations
+There are a couple of challenges to consider when dealing with VQE:

+1. The number of measurements.
+2. Barren plateaus during training.

+### The measurement problem
+Compared to training neural networks, VQE sometimes require that we keep the optimization look going until we have enough samples to calculate the expectation value up to precision.

+This has proven challenging because it requires a huge number of measurements to achieve the need precision.
+{% cite Gonthier_2022 %} show that for quantum chemistry
+applications on relatively simple molecules, a single energy evaluation takes days!

+This is a major limitation of VQE that's a subject of current research.

+### Barren plateaus problem
+In order to do optimization, we saw that using gradient-based optimization, we need to evaluate the gradient of the cost function.

+What {% cite McClean_2018 %} showed was that for a large class of parametrized quantum circuits the gradient will become zero and thus the optimization will not progress.

+This is the trainability problem of VQE.
+What's worse, the more expressive an a PQC
+(meaning the more it can explore the Hilbert space), the more prone it is to the barren plateau problem.

+So it is important to look for PQCs that are robust against barren plateaus.

 ## Derivations
-Some derivations were too long without adding to the quick understanding of the material presented herein.
+Some derivations were not necessary to follow the main material but nonetheless are useful to know for completeness sake.

-This section contains those derivations for interested reader.
+This section contains those derivations for interested readers.

 ### Eigenvalues and eigenvectors of $\sigma^{(z)}$
 #### Eigenvalues